|Name||Score||Bottom Line||View Prices|

 Even if they are not ideal for climbing (after all, they are not rock climbing gloves), they do a good job protecting your hands at the crag.
 They are made of synthetic leather, stretchy spandex and Lycra and provide a good fit and toughness.

 Wells Lamont is a specialist in work gloves.
-Again, these are not gloves made for climbing, but they can do the job if you’re looking for a cheap option and do not want to buy specific belay gloves.
+Again, these are not gloves made for climbing, but they can do the job if you’re looking for a cheap option and don’t want to buy specific belay gloves.

 Most of their models are a mix of leather and synthetic material, water resistant and reinforced in key areas.
 They usually hold up well to climbing use and can be quite comfortable.